kennism/homelab/tap/tkgm/README.md

 ### Step 7
 Add/update the `Tanzu Application Platform` specific `Tanzu CLI` plugins.

-Sign in to `Tanzu Network` and Navigate to `Tanzu Application Platform`.
-Click the `tanzu-cli-tap-1.2.0-b3` directory and download the CLI bundle corresponding to your operating system.
+Sign in to `Tanzu Network` and Navigate to `Tanzu Application Platform` ( https://network.tanzu.vmware.com/products/tanzu-application-platform ).
+Click the `tanzu-cli-tap-1.4.0` directory and download the CLI bundle corresponding to your operating system.
 For example, if your client operating system is Linux, download the `tanzu-framework-linux-amd64.tar` bundle.

 ---